askmike/gekko/README.md

     npm install

+To change the settings, open up `gekko.js` and edit [line 18 to 37](https://github.com/askmike/gekko/blob/master/gekko.js#L18-L37) to change the parameters.

+*If you want to enable real trading (disabled by default) you should comment out [line 72 to 83](https://github.com/askmike/gekko/blob/master/gekko.js#L72-L83) of `gekko.js` and fill in your API keys (Gekko only needs trade rights)*

+To run the bot you just have to start Gekko:

+    node gekko

+If you installed the bot via git you can easily fetch the latest updates by running:

+    git pull

 ## TODO

 * Add the ability to use different exchanges (such as [btc-e](https://npmjs.org/package/btc-e)).
-* Add an option to run the bot without buying or selling, but merely gather statistics.
+* Add a way to report about profits.
-* Figure out a way to calculate the succes rate of a method based on historical data.
+* Figure out a way to calculate the succes rate of a method (or it's parameters) based on historical data.

 ## Credits

 * The title is inspired by [Bateman](https://github.com/fearofcode/bateman).
-* This project is inspired by the [GoxTradingBot](https://github.com/virtimus/GoxTradingBot/) Chrome plugin.
+* This project is inspired by the [GoxTradingBot](https://github.com/virtimus/GoxTradingBot/) Chrome plugin (though no code is taken from it).

+## Final

+If Gekko helped you in any way, you can always leave me a tip at (BTC) 1KyQdQ9ctjCrGjGRCWSBhPKcj5omy4gv5S

 ## License